xueqooy/XPlayback/README.md

  ## License

-XKit is licensed under the MIT License.
+XPlayback is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## Contact